-The model parallelism techniques of the NeMo Framework enable the efficient training of large models that do not fit in the memory of a single GPU.
-In the training tasks use both tensor (intra-layer) and pipeline (inter-layer) model parallelism.
+The NeMo Framework supports multiple parallelism techniques to enable efficient training of very large models that do not fit in the memory of a single GPU.
+Such tenchniques include tensor (intra-layer), pipeline (inter-layer), expert parallelism (across experts), context parallelism and sequence parallelism.
 Tensor model parallelism partitions individual transformer layers over multiple devices.
 Pipeline model parallelism stripes layers of a model over multiple devices.
+Expert Parallelism (EP), specific to Mixture-of-Experts layer, distributes experts (usually feed-forward subnetworks) across multiple devices.
+Context parallelism partitions input sequence into non-overlapping sub-sequences and distributes them across multiple devices for parallel processing.
 For more details, refer to the paper Efficient Large-Scale Language Model Training on GPU Clusters Using Megatron-LM.

 Two new techniques, sequence parallelism and selective activation recomputation, yield up to ~30% faster training time for GPT models ranging from 20B to 1T parameters.